Product overview

 Add the operating product when the team is ready

-- You want the operating surface for evidence, drafts, review, exports, and follow-up.
+- You already understand the OSS contract layer and want the operating surface for evidence, drafts, review, exports, and follow-up.

 - You want packaged workflows and coordination on top of the same contract system.